 Causes of Allergies in Horses

-Allergic reactions in horses may also be characterized as hives, urticaria, dermatitis, or hypersensitivity.
-Many things can cause allergic reactions, and some people feel that, as with like humans, pollution in our air, food, and water are making horses more sensitive to their environment.
-Common allergens include:
+Allergic reactions in horses may also be characterized as hives (urticaria), dermatitis, or hypersensitivity.
+If anything, horses may be even more susceptible to allergic reactions than are humans.
+Many substances can cause allergic reactions in horses, and some people strongly feel that horses are becoming more sensitive due to pollution in our air, food, and water.
+Some common, well-known allergens for horses include:

-- Feeds and fodders, including weeds horses, should not, but do, eat
+- Feeds and fodders, including weeds that horses should not (but do) eat

 - Pollen from weeds, gardens, and trees